This article describes how to automatically create a new renewal reminder on a signed contract. It contains the following topics:

 - Setting up the automation trigger

 - Using parties and signees variables

 - Setting up the reminder due date

 How to automatically create a reminder as soon as the contract is signed?

-With the help of our Automation Builder, you can now customize the entire renewal flow for all contracts generated from a specific template.
+With the help of the in-app automation builder, you can now customize the entire renewal flow for all contracts generated from a specific template.

-Here is a short video tutorial of the automation setup:
+Here is a short video tutorial on the automation setup:

 Click on Automations tab from the main menu and then on the blue button Create new at the upper right-hand corner.